yegor256/takes/README.md

 to use the default number, which depends on available processors number in JVM.
 * The [BkSafe](src/main/java/org/takes/http/BkSafe.java) class is a decorator of the `Back` interface, that is responsible for running the back-end in a safe mode.
-That means that it will ignore exception thrown from original `Back`.
+That means that it will ignore exceptions thrown from the original `Back`.
 * The [BkTimeable](src/main/java/org/takes/http/BkTimeable.java) class is a
-decorator of the `Back` interface, that is responsible for running the back-end for specified maximum lifetime in milliseconds.
-It is constantly checking if the thread with original `back` exceeds provided limit and if so - it's interrupts the thread of that `back`.
+decorator of the `Back` interface, that is responsible for running the back-end for a specified maximum lifetime in milliseconds.
+It is constantly checking if the thread with the original `back` exceeds the provided limit and if so - it interrupts the thread of that `back`.
 * The [BkWrap](src/main/java/org/takes/http/BkWrap.java) class is a convenient wrap over the original `Back` instance.
-It's just delegates the `accept` to that `Back` and might be useful if you want to add your own decorators of the `Back` interface.
+It just delegates the `accept` to that `Back` and might be useful if you want to add your own decorators of the `Back` interface.
 This class is used in `BkParallel` and `BkSafe` as a parent class.